 The position is subject to final budgetary approval.

-Applicants should send a detailed curriculum vitae, a statement of vision for their research program, and a statement of teaching and training philosophy to search [at] stat.ubc.ca by Wednesday, November 15, 2017.
-Applicants should also supply the names of three references and arrange for these references to submit their letters to search [at] stat.ubc.ca by the same deadline.
+Applicants should send a detailed curriculum vitae, a statement of vision for their research program, and a statement of teaching and training philosophy to search [at] stat.ubc.ca with email Subject line "Application for Biostatistics Position in Statistics and BCCHR (#45442)" by Wednesday, October 10, 2018.
+Applicants should also supply the names of three references and arrange for these references to submit their letters to references [at] stat.ubc.ca by the same deadline.

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.